Athens vendor reopens for pride, not money

 "The atmosphere was great and I have nothing against the demonstrators ...
 I thank God for sending them, they put bread on my table."

-Since 2008, when weeks of riots over the shooting of a 15-year-old boy by police paralyzed central Athens, insurance companies have refused to renew their contracts with kiosks in the area, Ptohos said.
+Since 2008, when weeks of riots over the shooting of a 15-year-old boy by police paralysed central Athens, insurance companies have refused to renew their contracts with kiosks in the area, Ptohos said.

 "I brought up my two children, often in this kiosk, and now their future has been destroyed," Ptohos said.